dask/knit/docs/source/install.rst

 Use ``pip`` or ``conda`` to install::

+   $ conda install knit
+   or
    $ pip install knit --upgrade
-   $ conda install knit

 Source